maxhoffmann/old-maximilianhoffmann.com/README.md

 # maximilianhoffmann.com

-This is the current version of my website [maximilianhoffmann.com](http://maximilianhoffmann.com).
-It is built with the static site generator [Hammer for Mac](http://hammerformac.com).
+This is an old version of my website [maximilianhoffmann.com](http://maximilianhoffmann.com).
+It was built with the static site generator [Hammer for Mac](http://hammerformac.com).